HarshitKaushik/java-cheat-sheet/README.md

 Two ways to fix above errors.
 1.Create a no arguments constructor in Animal class.
-2.Make a explicit super("Default Dog Name") call in the Dog() constructor.
+2. Make an explicit super("Default Dog Name") call in the Dog() constructor.

 #### Creating a super class no argument constructor